Air Quality Protocol

 Parents are encouraged to talk to their children about air quality concerns.
 Being in conversation with your child and referring to facts helps reduce confusion.
 Other steps parents can take include:

 - If your child has asthma or related health concern, please refer to the above “sensitive groups” section.

 - Remind children to drink plenty of water.

 - Remind students to report symptoms including coughing, wheezing, difficulty breathing, and chest tightness.
 If symptoms occur, your child might need to take a break, do a less intense activity, stop all activity, go indoors, or use quick-relief medicine as prescribed.
 If symptoms don't improve, consult your physician.

 - Rather than walking or biking to school, children should be transported via public or private transportation.

-- If you wish to keep your child home, you have the ability to do so and are supported in making that call.
-You will contact your child's office to report the absence and students will be responsible for making up the work they miss.
+- If you wish to keep your child home, you have the ability to do so.
+It is important that parent/guardian concerns for students with sensitivities are addressed via advice from a licensed medical provider.
+Absences due to a medical reason will follow guidelines for an excused absence.
+You must contact your child's office to report any absence and students will be responsible for making up the work they miss.

 Closing Schools Due to Air Quality